COVID-19 and your visit to La Mauricie National Park

 Your safety when visiting

-- Parks Canada is asking visitors to follow provincial measures in place to limit the spread of COVID 19 and to follow public health experts' advice, including using good hygiene practices, maintaining two metres' physical distance and following restrictions on gatherings and observing the curfew in effect.
+- Parks Canada is asking visitors to follow provincial measures in place to limit the spread of COVID 19 and to follow public health experts' advice, including using good hygiene practices, maintaining two metres' physical distance, following restrictions on gatherings and observing the curfew in effect.

 - The cellular network could be limited or even non-existent and rescue could be considerably delayed.

 - Visit the website for information on the distance and difficulty of the trails before leaving home in order to choose a trail that is appropriate for your level.

 - Security is a shared responsibility.
 Bring your own hygiene supplies (hand sanitizer, wipes, table cloth, etc.) and enough water and food.

 - On the Parkway, adapt your driving, be respectful with the other users and pay attention to animals.